 IV.
-COMPLAINTS
+REPORTING AND FILING COMPLAINTS

-The law prohibits coworkers, supervisors, managers, and third parties with whom an employee comes into contact from engaging in harassment, discrimination, or retaliation.
+- A. The law prohibits coworkers, supervisors, managers, and third parties with whom an employee comes into contact from engaging in harassment, discrimination, or retaliation.
 Any person who has suffered or has learned of harassment, discrimination, or retaliation, may report harassment, discrimination, or retaliation.
-Complainants have the option of filing an informal or formal complaint.
+Complainants have the option of filing a Complaint. - B. Responsible Employees